comevussor/Metaheuristic-Optimization/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-# Metaheuristic-Optimization
-8 problems to optimize
-Using Python 3.6 with Numpy 1.17, Scipy 1.4.1, psopy 0.2.3.

 # Travelling Salesman Problem (TSP) with `n = 38` cities in Djibouti (pyhton code see `TSP38.py`and its dependency `TSP_util.py`)